iusrepo/iusrepo.github.io/markdown/faq.md

 ability to offer additional streams that Red Hat doesn't offer.
 If this goes according to plan, IUS simply won't be necessary in RHEL 8 going forward.

+### Why am I getting errors about missing packages when using IUS on UBI?

+[UBI][ubi] is container base image that only has access to a subset of RHEL packages.
+IUS is built for RHEL and CentOS.
+While some IUS packages may install with UBI, others will fail to install due to missing dependencies.
+If you would like to install IUS packages in a container, you will probably be better off using RHEL or CentOS base images.
+UBI package requests can be submitted through Red Hat support cases (customers) or [bugzilla][ubi-request] (non-customers).

 ### Why does yum fail with conflict errors when installing a non-IUS package?

 This can happen if the package you want to install has dependencies that could